VP1996/ISDM-Group-2-Tut6/Report.md

 - "I am aware about the products and services that our company sells, but I should know them inside and out.
 It would really help with responding to customer inquiries promptly by acknowledging and resolving customer complaints.
 Also, instead of having customers wait in a call queue, I want to answer and be able to make calls back to the clients to address their needs or other issues with our products or services. "

+## How Might We Statements

+From the POV statements created above, we also developed How Might We (HMW) statements to brainstorm new ideas and address or address opportunities.

+- How might we improve the overall quality of the system?
+  - Develop the website to support the call system and replace the receptionist with a much quicker and cheaper alternative.
+- How might we reduce the waiting time?
+  - Implement a “call back” system and FAQ for the company.
+- How might we improve our customers' trust for our company?
+  - Design a user friendly website and make it more professional and interactive.

+## Possible Solutions

-### From these POV statements made, the following solutions were created:
+From these POV statements made, the following solutions were created:

 1. Develop the website to support the call system.